Kong/docs.konghq.com/app/plugins/aws-lambda.md

 - Merging of query parameters from api to lambda payload
 - Merging of body from api to lambda
 - Error handling
+- Supports for IAM Instance Role authentication

 ### ToDo
 - Allow sepecifying qualifier, invocation type, log type and client context declaratively in aws-lambda schemed upstream_url of parent api
-- Add spport for IAM Instance Role authentication
 - Add support for logging?
 - Add support for client context?
 - Add support for qualifier